rmlarose/cirq-overview/README.md

-# cirq-overview
+# Practical Quantum Computing with Cirq
-Companion code and data for the paper Cirq: A First Look and Comparative Analysis
+Companion notebook and code for the article "Practical Quantum Computing with Cirq."

+Link to Aricle: